huggingface/transformers/docs/source/model_summary.rst

 In contrast to BART, Pegasus' pretraining task is intentionally similar to summarization: important sentences are masked and are generated together as one output sequence from the remaining sentences, similar to an extractive summary.

-For this model, the library provides a version of this model for conditional generation, which should be used for summarization.
+The library provides a version of this model for conditional generation, which should be used for summarization.

 MarianMT
 ----------------------------------------------